WHY DO CATS NEVER FINISH THEIR FOOD? 7+ REASONS

 Why do cats never finish their food?
 It is a bit annoying to see your cat not eating all his food, especially if once they leave, they never come back to clean up their bowl, and often the leftover food has to be thrown away.

-Cats don’t finish their food because they are full already, or they may have a problem with their whiskers fitting into the food bowl, or they want to leave it for later in case of scarcity of food or cats that like eating little but often.
-In this latter case, cats are used to eat a little bit and then come back more times to the food bowl during the day.
-Those cats are not going to eat in 2 or three times a day meal.
+Cats don’t finish their food because they are full already, or they may have a problem with their whiskers fitting into the food bowl, or they want to leave it for later in case of food scarcity, or cats that like eating little but often.

 Let’s dive more into it.